Infants may develop intestinal obstruction.

 Surgery is needed to correct the defect.

-The anus Rectum and Anus The rectum is a chamber that begins at the end of the large intestine, immediately following the sigmoid colon, and ends at the anus (see also Overview of the Anus and Rectum).
-Ordinarily, the... read more is the opening at the far end of the digestive tract through which stool leaves the body.
-The rectum Rectum and Anus The rectum is a chamber that begins at the end of the large intestine, immediately following the sigmoid colon, and ends at the anus (see also Overview of the Anus and Rectum).
-Ordinarily, the... read more is the pouch of large intestine that holds stool prior to defecation.
+The anus Rectum and Anus The rectum is a chamber that begins at the end of the large intestine, immediately following the sigmoid colon, and ends at the anus ( Home.see also page Overview of the Anus and Rectum).
+Ordinarily... read more is the opening at the far end of the digestive tract through which stool leaves the body.
+The rectum Rectum and Anus The rectum is a chamber that begins at the end of the large intestine, immediately following the sigmoid colon, and ends at the anus ( Home.see also page Overview of the Anus and Rectum).
+Ordinarily... read more is the pouch of large intestine that holds stool prior to defecation.
 In anorectal malformations, skin may be covering the area where the anus should be, and the skin may be several centimeters thick or just a thin membrane.
 The opening to the anus may be narrow or may be missing completely.

 Anal atresia occurs when the intestines do not develop properly while the fetus is growing.
 It is not known why the intestines do not develop properly.

 Most infants with anal atresia develop some type of abnormal connection (fistula) between the anus and either the urethra, the area between the urethra and anus (the perineum), the vagina, or rarely the bladder.
 Anal atresia commonly occurs along with other birth defects, such as defects of the spine, heart Overview of Heart Defects About one in 100 babies is born with a heart defect.
 Some are severe, but many are not.
 Defects may involve abnormal formation of the heart's walls or valves or of the blood vessels that enter... read more , kidneys Kidney Defects There are several different birth defects that affect the kidneys (the two organs that filter waste from the blood to make urine).
 These defects are not usually apparent at the doctor's examination... read more , and limbs Missing or Incompletely Formed Limbs Limbs can be missing, deformed, or incompletely developed at birth.
-Limbs may form abnormally.
-For example, bones in the hand and forearm may be missing because of a genetic defect (see Chromosome... read more .
+Birth defects, also called congenital anomalies, are physical abnormalities that occur before a baby is born.
+"Congenital"... read more .
 Affected infants may also have tracheoesophageal fistula Esophageal Atresia and Tracheoesophageal Fistula Esophageal atresia is a birth defect in which the esophagus narrows or comes to an end.
 Most newborns with esophageal atresia also have an abnormal connection between the esophagus and the windpipe... read more and esophageal atresia Esophageal Atresia and Tracheoesophageal Fistula Esophageal atresia is a birth defect in which the esophagus narrows or comes to an end.
 Most newborns with esophageal atresia also have an abnormal connection between the esophagus and the windpipe... read more .

 Infants with anal atresia do not defecate normally after birth.
 Eventually, if the defect is not treated, intestinal obstruction Intestinal Obstruction An obstruction of the intestine is a blockage that completely stops or seriously impairs the passage of food, fluid, digestive secretions, and gas through the intestines.
 The most common causes... read more develops.
 Intestinal obstruction is a blockage that completely stops or seriously impairs the movement of material in the intestines.
 Symptoms of intestinal obstruction in infants include pain, irritability, vomiting, and a swollen abdomen.